LiamDev06/NMSAdvanced/README.md

 ## Information
 The **NMSAdvanced** repository is a Spigot 1.8.8 plugin including everything from particles, animations, commands, NPCs, NBT data, GUIs and much more.
 As I build onto this project, I will keep updating the features section down below.
 The plugin does not serve any direct purpose - it is a general collection of things I have built that requires the use of NMS during my journey of learning the advanced parts of plugin development.

+## Note: '@author Liam'
+Certain classes/methods may be documented with '@author Liam'.
+Code from there is not taken from the course but instead developed by me.

 ## Features
 - Commands
   - `/directping` - get the users ping by accessing NMS directly